 Take Action – Speak for the Pine Trees

-At the end of it all, the hope is that the participating children and adults will feel motivated to take action.
+At the end of it all we hope you feel motivated to take action!
 This center, managed by Becky Free, PPA’s Director of Membership and Communication, will allow participants the opportunity to explore a number of ways in which they can move forward with the shared mission of preserving the Pinelands.
 Participants will be encouraged to write their plan onto a large white banner that will then be displayed at PPA’s offices.